 Start with the zucchini.
 Obviously. 😉

-Slice it down the centre and, with a spoon, hollow it out like a canoe.
+Slice it down the center and, with a spoon, hollow it out like a canoe.

 We actually had a canoe growing up.

 My family lived in a house that backed onto a calm inlet, that ran into a waterway, that ran into the ocean.